ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 When they have been fully researched and developed, contributions will be sent to the working group for a second review focusing on the implementation.

 ### Reviewing contributions before they are published
-The DesignOps team will share contributions to review with the working group 2 weeks before each review session.
+The Design Operations team will share contributions to review with the working group 2 weeks before each review session.

 Representatives then have one week to review each contribution against the [contribution criteria for before a component or pattern is published](https://design-system.service.gov.uk/community/contribution-criteria/#before-publication).